 - Stability: The Harpoon has insane stability for a mid-flexing board.
 It is a wide, volume-shifted board, after all, which is going to give me good stability on landings and at speed.
 The dampening ability is excellent, and I barely felt chatter underfoot even in the worst conditions.

 - Pop: The pop off this board is exceptional for a hybrid profile with rocker in between the feet.
 The back foot camber zone, known as the NS’s ripsaw camber is longer and more aggressive and allows me to really preload off my ollies.
 The tail has a v-shaped carbon stringer which I could really get the most of getting extra spring and snap off the pop.
 It also features NS superlight weight core.
+This board has incredible freestyle capabilities even if that's not your jam.

 - Buttering: I am still blown away at how this board butters, both on the nose and tail.
 The nose and tail feel very different from each other so anyone riding the board would have to get used to it if they’re 360 buttering.
 If you are good at buttering you will be able to tail butter/manual forever down the slope.